+233 30 396 7706 / 30 396 5928 official.mail@nra.gov.gh

 Mr. James Kuofie

-• Head, General Services and Procurement Dept.
+• Ag.
+Head, General Services and Procurement Dept.

 • Finance & Administration

-• Ag.
-Head, Emergency Preparedness and Response Dept.
+• Head, Emergency Preparedness Department

 • Radiological & Non-Ionizing Installation